 Clients are looking for leadership, especially in times of crisis or uncertainty.
 If you are panicked or indecisive, your clients will sense that, so it is crucial to reassure them that you are confident and here to help.
-Take a lesson from experienced advisors, and be the leader that your clients want you to be by doing the following:
+Take a lesson from experienced financial professionals, and be the leader that your clients want you to be by doing the following:

 1. Have an opinion.